OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-50.md

 Because of the Lord’s wrath she will not be inhabited but will be utterly desolate.
 Everyone who passes by Babylon will be appalled and will scoff at all her wounds.

 ## Jeremiah 50:14
-“Take up your positions around Babylon, all you who draw the bow.
-Shoot at her, spare no arrows, for she has sinned against the Lord.
+“Encircle Babylon, all you who draw the bow.
+Shoot at her, do not hold back your arrows, for she has sinned against the Lord.

 ## Jeremiah 50:15
 Raise a shout against her on every side!
 She has surrendered, her towers have fallen, her walls have been torn down.
 This is the Lord’s vengeance; take vengeance on her; do to her as she has done to others.